CarlosCoba/XookSuut-code/README.rst

 Referencing XookSuut
 =================

-If you are using XS in your work, please cite the XS release paper (), and dont forget citing DiskFit (Spekkens & Sellwood + 2017) and RESWRI () where the models are inspired.
+If you are using XS in your work, please cite the XS release paper (), and dont forget citing DiskFit (Spekkens & Sellwood 2007) and RESWRI (Schoenmakers et al. 1997) where the models are inspired.
-If you use the XS colormap I would appreciate it, if you put it in the acknowledgment section.
+Also, if you use the XS colormap in a different context, I would appreciate it, if you include XS in the acknowledgment section.